peteamiri/Tutorials/Virtualization/ContainerBased/Kubernetes/README.md

 **Kubernetes** is a powerful, open-source system initially developed by Google and supported by the **Cloud Native Computing Foundation (CNCF)**.
 Its primary purpose is to manage **containerized applications** within a clustered environment.
 Here's a detailed exploration:

 1. **What Is Kubernetes?**
-   - Kubernetes provides better ways to manage related, distributed components and services across varied infrastructure.
+   - Kubernetes provides better ways to manage related, distributed components and services across independent infrastructure.
    - It facilitates both **declarative configuration** (defining desired state) and **automation** (ensuring actual state matches desired state).
    - The name "Kubernetes" originates from Greek, meaning **helmsman** or **pilot**.

 2. **Key Concepts**:
-   - **Containerization**: Kubernetes manages **Docker containers** in the form of a cluster.
+   - **Containerization**: Kubernetes manages cluster of **Docker containers**.
-   - **Automated Deployment and Scaling**: It automatically restarts failed containers and reschedules them when their hosts die, enhancing application availability.
+   - **Automated Deployment and Scaling**: It automatically restarts failed containers and reschedules them when their hosts die, enhancing application availability and resiliency.
-   - **Resource Isolation**: Containers within a Kubernetes cluster are isolated, ensuring efficient resource utilization.
+   - **Resource Isolation**: Each Container running within a Kubernetes cluster are isolated, ensuring efficient resource utilization.
    - **Declarative Configuration**: Define how your application should behave, and Kubernetes ensures it stays in that state.
    - **Scaling and Load Balancing**: Kubernetes scales applications horizontally by adding more instances (pods) and balances traffic across them.
    - **Self-Healing**: If a container fails, Kubernetes replaces it automatically.